grahamwwilson/615-utils/README.md

 Ex2.sh: Compile some code with feedback

+Ex2a.sh: Same as Ex2.sh but specify the source code filename prefix

 Ex3.sh: Run the code with input from a file

 Ex4.sh: Run the code with input from a file, output to a file and